Overview

 • Obtained approximately $1.7 million summary judgment on behalf of plaintiff in action to enforce commercial contract and personal guarantee.
 See Darigold, Inc. v.
 Terry’s Dairy, Inc. et al, C.A.
 No. 19-2-32372-8 SEA (King County Superior Court).

-• Representation of pharmaceutical company in successful post-trial defense of books and records action, a judgment subsequently affirmed on appeal.
-Se.
+• Represented numerous companies in connections with corporate books and records demands, including successful post-trial defense of books and records action, a judgment subsequently affirmed on appeal.
 Pa.
 Transp.
 Auth. v.
 Abbvie Inc., 2015 WL 1753033 (Del.
 Ch.
 Apr.
 15, 2015), aff’d, 132 A.3d 1 (Del.
 2016).

 Insights & Presentations